sim1andre/barebone-wp-theme/README.md

   3. If you are already are running gulp.
 Restart it to get changes.

   <sub>
-  **When you are going from dev to production you will need to change the functions.php to use files with .min suffix.**
+  **Remember!
+When you are going from dev to production you will need to change the functions.php to use files with .min suffix.**
   </sub>